epictechnicaltricks/OnePaySDK_Android/README.md

 The focus was on improving maintainability, readability, and integration speed without compromising functionality.

-# OnePay Payment Gateway Integration for Android
+# 1Pay Payment Gateway Integration for Android

 A complete implementation of the OnePay payment gateway in Android applications, supporting both Activity and Fragment implementations with proper callback handling.